apc-llc/MarkovChain-OpenACC/README.md

-This is a demonstration of OpenACC usage inside of R package
+## A demonstration of OpenACC usage inside of R package

 Based on original CPU MarkovChain package: https://github.com/Orbifold/Rcpp